Research

 Her most recent book, Italian Ecocinema Beyond the Human, investigates contemporary Italian cinema and its relationship (narrative, technical, historical) with locations of filming.
 It was awarded the Howard R. Marraro prize from the Modern Language Association.

-Collaborative editorial work is important in Elena’s professional life: she and her colleague Deborah Amberson (University of Florida) published a co-edited volume titled Thinking Italian Animals: Human and Posthuman in Modern Italian Literature and Film (Palgrave Macmillan, 2014), about the important roles of nonhuman animals in the Italian literary, cinematic and philosophical traditions.
+Collaborative editorial work is vital in Elena’s professional life: she and her colleague Deborah Amberson (University of Florida) published a co-edited volume titled Thinking Italian Animals: Human and Posthuman in Modern Italian Literature and Film (Palgrave Macmillan, 2014), about the important roles of nonhuman animals in the Italian literary, cinematic and philosophical traditions.
 Deborah and Elena are currently working on a companion volume about Italian plants and vegetal philosophies.
-With colleagues Serenella Iovino (University of North Carolina) and Enrico Cesaretti (University of Virginia), she co-edited Italy and the Environmental Humanities: Landscapes, Natures, Ecologies (University of Virgina Press, 2018), an engaging colletion of essays by ecocritics, environmental historians, art historians, and tree-seekers.
-With Danielle Hipkins and Monica Seger, she co-edits The Italianist Film Issue, a prestigious publication for Italian film scholars.
-She also wrote an essay on the tomato harvest and migration in contemporary Italy with her colleague Giovanna Faleschini Lerner, published in the Journal of Modern Italian Studies.
+With colleagues Serenella Iovino (University of North Carolina) and Enrico Cesaretti (University of Virginia), she co-edited Italy and the Environmental Humanities: Landscapes, Natures, Ecologies (University of Virgina Press, 2018), an engaging collection of essays by ecocritics, environmental historians, art historians, and tree-seekers.
+With Danielle Hipkins and Monica Seger, from 2018-2023 she co-edited The Italianist Film Issue, a prestigious publication for Italian film scholars.
+With Marco Armiero and Roberta Biasillo, she co-directs a new editorial series in the Environmental Humanities with EditPress, an independent publisher based in Florence.
+She also wrote an essay on the tomato harvest and migration in contemporary Italy with her colleague Giovanna Faleschini Lerner, published in the Journal of Modern Italian Studies, and an article on sustainable film protocols with her colleague Federica D’Urso, forthcoming in the Journal of Italian Cinema and Media Studies.

 Selected Publications